We take your privacy seriously and we want you to feel confident that your data will not be used for things you didn’t sign up for.

-If you are not satisfied with our response and possible action, or believe we are processing your data not in accordance with the law, you can complain to Datainspektionen, Stockholm, Sweden.
+If you are not satisfied with our response and possible action or believe we are not processing your data per law requirements, you can complain to Datainspektionen, Stockholm, Sweden.

 Our Data Protection Officer is Anders Borg and you can contact him via the contact form.